Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Empty Recycle bin for D drive

-use Clear-RecycleBin cmdlet to delete recycle content
+Use the Clear-RecycleBin cmdlet to delete recycled content.

 Clear-RecycleBin -force -driveletter D